 This ‘amount’ of sharpness is called ‘depth-of-field’, and it’s usually referred to as being either shallow or deep:

-Shallow depth-of-field Not very much of the photo’s in focus.
+- Shallow depth-of-field: not very much of the photo’s in focus.
 Think of portraits of people, where their face is in focus, but the background is pleasantly blurry.

-Deep depth-of-field All (or most) of the photo’s in focus.
+- Deep depth-of-field: all (or most) of the photo’s in focus.
 Think of landscape photos, where everything from that big rock in the foreground to the hills on the horizon are sharp.

 What's the process for doing focus stacking?

-When I do focus stacking, it’s quite a carefully controlled process.
+Focus stacking is quite a carefully controlled process.

-It’s a marvellous pot; it’s ceramic, but decorated with splats of red paint to mimic the texture of stone.
+(It’s a marvellous pot; it’s ceramic, but decorated with splats of red paint to mimic the texture of stone.
 We’ve nicknamed it ‘Splatty Pot’.
-Naturally …
+Naturally …)

 I use a setting on my camera’s manual focus called ‘focus-peak highlighting’.
 This puts little blue highlights on my viewfinder to show me which part of the photo’s in focus.
 Being able to see exactly which part of the photo’s focussed makes my life a whole load easier.